May 9 – July 8, 2016

 Students who expect to complete degree requirements during the summer session must advise the Registrar’s Office (Application for BA/BS degree required) or the Office of the Dean of Continuing and Graduate Studies of their intention.

-The official date for granting degrees in summer 2015 is August 14, even though courses may be completed prior to that date.
+The official date for granting degrees in summer 2016 is August 19.

 Grades and Transcripts